StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 **Debugging**

-`printf()`-style trace debugging is supported on SWO, UART, and SPI serial protocols independent of the MCU.
+`printf()`-style trace debugging is supported on SWO, UART, and SPI serial protocols.
 The output can be streamed to the command line using curl and/or written the SD card for retrieval later.

 ### Production Programming and Test